waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   SPROUT's POISONPOWDER (Lv7 Oddish) failed against a wild Lv4 WEEDLE in Viridian Forest.
 (Turn 3143)

 - **Pokémon Center Agent Tasks:** Define `advanced_pathfinder_agent`.
 Use `pathing_script_analyzer_agent` on the existing `run_code` A* script.

+*   **`advanced_pathfinder_agent` Failure (Turn 3171):** The newly defined `advanced_pathfinder_agent` failed on its first attempt to generate a path from (7,26) in Viridian Forest.
+The first suggested move was 'Down' into tile (7,27), which is impassable.
+This requires investigation and potentially a fix if the agent is to be reliable.